hapkecom/info-server/README.md

   We can create different Docker images and deploy them differently.
   With different messages we can distinct them to verify that the deployment and HTTP access IP/port are working as expected.

-* The date/time of the response, just to see whether we get a fresh result.
+* A timestamp, just to see whether we get a fresh result.
+This is actually the time stamp of the previous request (because of the simple implementation).

 * The content of the VERSION file, which contains the Docker image version.
   Set the wanted Docker tag here before deploying the info-server to a Docker repo/registry.